stressed person reviewing credit card debt bills

 Quick Answer

-If you have no money to pay credit card debt, start by calling your credit card companies and asking for a hardship plan, lower APR, fee waiver, or temporary reduced payment.
+If you have no money to pay credit card debt, call your credit card companies and ask for a hardship plan, lower APR, fee waiver, or temporary reduced payment.
 Then speak with a nonprofit credit counselor, review your free credit reports, and avoid any debt relief company that demands upfront fees.
-If your debt is already in collections, request debt validation before paying.
-If the debt is impossible to repay, a bankruptcy consultation may be worth considering.
+If the debt is already in collections, request debt validation before paying.

 What “No Money” Really Means for Credit Card Debt

-When people search for how to get out of credit card debt with no money, they usually mean one of three things.
-They have no savings, no room after bills, or no way to keep up with minimum payments.
-Each situation needs a different strategy.
+When people search for how to get out of credit card debt with no money, they usually mean one of three things: no savings, no extra cash after bills, or no way to keep up with minimum payments.
+Those are different problems.
+Each one needs a different first move.

 The worst move is to pretend the problem will disappear.
-Credit card debt usually grows because of interest, late fees, penalty APRs, and missed-payment damage.
-If you cannot pay, you need to slow the damage immediately.
+Credit card balances often grow because of interest, late fees, penalty APRs, and missed-payment damage.
+If you cannot pay, your first goal is to slow the damage, not chase a perfect payoff plan.

 Step-by-Step Plan to Get Out of Credit Card Debt With No Money